mardy/qtraw/README.md

 Qt image plugin for loading raw files, via libraw.
 Once installed, it enables all Qt applications to load raw files produced by most digital cameras.

+The code is licensed udner the GPL v3 licence.
+If you need to distribute it under a different license, please contact me at info@mardy.it

 INSTALL
 =======